Diodia virginiana: Description

+Distribution and habitat

 Diodia virginiana is native to Cuba, Nicaragua, Mexico, Connecticut, and the south-central and southeastern United States.
 It is known from every state on the Gulf and Atlantic coasts from Texas to New Jersey as well as all the states in the Tennessee and Ohio River Valleys and the southern Great Plains.
 The species is also naturalized in Japan, Taiwan and northern California.

+Its habitats include edges of marshes, savanna margins, and low fields.